 To run with the group is FREE, but if you are looking for coaching to help achieve a personal race goal.
 We do offer coaching plans per request.Our training group is unique.
 Each coached athlete receives a personal plan weekly.
 Although the plans are personal, we have several runners with similar goals.
 A personal plan, combined with focused groups pursuing similar targets, helps our runners achieve their goals.Want to sign up for coaching?
 Send us a message and we can set up a time to discuss your current training level, goals, coaching options, pricing, and answer your questions.You can contact Fonz via Instagram (@trainpegasus)

 Head Coach: Alfonzo ("Fonz") Gonzalez Jr.

-Fonz has more than 5 years of experience in training athletes at all levels (new runners to Boston Marathon finishers).
+Fonz (@ifonzz) has more than 7 years of experience in training athletes at all levels (new runners to Boston Marathon finishers).
 Fonz believes consistency and hard work are the foundation for running success.
-Fonz has coached over 20 Boston Marathon qualifying athletes.
+Fonz has coached over 90+ athletes, 10+ Sub 3hrs, and 20+ Boston Marathon qualifiers.
 In addition, Fonz works with several athletes ranging in experience, pacing, and distance levels.Fonz is an accomplished runner himself, with over 100 races completed (race distances range from the 1 mile to the full marathon).
 His achievements include 7 Boston Marathon finishes.
-He also assisted Dallas running legend, Dr. Logan Sherman, in pacing the U.S. women's Olympic Marathon "B" Qualifying Standard (2:45) at the 2019 Chevron Houston Marathon.

 Coach: Farrell Hedrick